 Tziritas, Mathew (2011) APOS Theory as a Framework to Study the Conceptual Stages of Related Rates Problems.
 Masters thesis, Concordia University.

-PDF (APOS Theory as a Framework to Study the Conceptual Stages of Related Rates Problems.)
+Text (APOS Theory as a Framework to Study the Conceptual Stages of Related Rates Problems.) (application/pdf)7MB

 A study was done in an attempt to use the APOS theory of learning and teaching mathematics to develop and test a teaching cycle for the improvement of students’ conceptual understanding of related rates problems.
 “APOS” is an acronym that stands for Action, Process, Object, and Schema, and refers to both a theory of teaching and learning and a research methodology in mathematics education.
 “Related rates problems” refers to problems in Calculus that require finding the rate of change of one value, given the rate of change of a related value.